bibanon/bibanon/The-People's-History-of-Anonymous.md

 ### LulzSec

-A small elite splinter group of anons who launched
+A small elite splinter group of anons who launched daring offensive operations during Operation Payback.

-Unfortunately, most of their ranks were found out and put in jail by an infiltrated traitor
+Unfortunately, most of their ranks were found out and put in jail by an infiltrated traitor.

 ### AnonNews